 We’ve written before about 5 ways to market your rental, and all of that is still true.
-However, to write rental listings that attract renters today will take a little extra transparency and creativity to fill a vacancy during such unprecedented and uncertain times (how often have you heard that lately?).
+However, writing rental listings that attract renters today will take a little extra transparency and creativity to fill a vacancy during such unprecedented and uncertain times (how often have you heard that lately?).

 The quality and extent of the information included in your rental listing is critical to attracting renters during this time.
 Right now, space, saving, and comfort are top of mind for most people.
-Additionally, people are concerned about safety and cleanliness, so it is best if you address those concerns up front in rental listings.
+Additionally, people are concerned about safety and cleanliness, so it is best if you address those concerns upfront in rental listings.

 Additionally, your rental listings will probably face more scrutiny than usual, especially as people are strapping down on their financial resources to weather the economic impact of the virus outbreak.

 Be transparent about your safety measures for viewing the unit